 Your average healthy man produces approximately 300 million sperm in just a teaspoon of his semen.
 However, it only takes one little swimmer to fertilize a woman’s egg and it can live for up to a week inside your body.

 The first thing people do after sex is…

 Forget post-coital cuddling!
 According to a poll by consumer electronics site Retrevo.com, 36 percent of people under the age of 35 check their Facebook and Twitter accounts after a roll in the hay.
 Hopefully, they are not posting any pictures!

 Which sex actually gets busy more often

 Think men get laid more than women?
 Wrong!
 According to Men’s Fitness, women have sex 17 percent more often than the average guy.
 Go girls!

-Even though the male O seems to get all the attention, it turns out the women get the last laugh when it comes to climaxing.
-The average female orgasm lasts 20 seconds — 14 seconds longer than the male’s six-second O.
+Even though the male O seems to get all the attention, it turns out the vagina-owners get the last laugh when it comes to climaxing.
+The average orgasm for people with vaginas lasts 20 seconds — 14 seconds longer than the male’s six-second O.

 Orgasms are good for your health!
 They can lower a woman’s risk of heart disease, stroke, breast cancer and even depression.
 So have sex and get happy!

 Sex counts as a workout!
 During 30 minutes of active sex, you burn about 200 calories.
 And you can even have an orgasm while working out.

 According to a study conducted on 293 female college students at the State University of New York in Albany, exposure to semen can lower symptoms of depression.
 And it’s mighty healthy: One teaspoon of semen contains over 200 proteins and several helpful vitamins and minerals including vitamin C, calcium, chlorine, citric acid, fructose, lactic acid, magnesium, nitrogen, phosphorus, potassium, sodium, vitamin B12 and zinc.